Updated Sept. 17, 2020

 Test results are available by logging in to the Health Services portal and clicking “Messages”: go.uis.edu/patientportal

 Metric thresholds and mitigation strategies have been put into place in the event the percentage of positive cases rises.
 However, numbers have consistently remained well below these benchmarks.
 Updated daily and seven-day positivity rates are reported approximately every 48 hours on the testing website.

-- Grading options: UIS will again allow credit/no credit grading for all courses during Fall 2020 semester.
-An email will be sent to students by the Registrar explaining the process to select credit/no credit grading, along with some important points they should consider before converting to credit/no credit.
+UIS will again allow credit/no credit grading for all courses during Fall 2020 semester.
+Students should watch their UIS email for information from the Registrar explaining the process to select credit/no credit grading, along with some important points they should consider before converting to credit/no credit.

-Illinois entered Phase 4 of the Restore Illinois plan on June 26.
-UIS faculty and staff have received direction to continue working remotely through July 31 if they can effectively perform their job duties to the satisfaction of their supervisors.
-Units operating under an existing approved Return to On-Site Work plan should continue to do so through July 31.
-Any amendments or changes that need to be made to the plan should be routed through supervisory channels and submitted to the unit’s Division Head for approval.
+UIS employees have received direction to continue working remotely through Dec.
+31 if they can effectively perform their job duties to the satisfaction of their supervisors.
+Units operating under an existing approved Return to On-Site Work plan should continue to do so through Dec.
+31. Any amendments or changes that need to be made to the plan should be routed through supervisory channels and submitted to the unit’s Division Head for approval.
 Should employees desire a work environment accommodation, they should work through their supervisory chain.

 Sangamon County Department of Public Health: 217-321-2606

 Illinois Department of Public Health: 1-800-889-3931 or DPH.SICK@ILLINOIS.GOV